wxwern/clarity/README.md

 - [jq](https://github.com/stedolan/jq) — used for parsing json output and displaying the workspaces widget
     - install with homebrew: `brew install jq`
-- [SF Fonts](https://developer.apple.com/fonts/) (optional) — used for symbols in the statusbar widget
+- [Font Awesome 5 Free Solid](https://fontawesome.com/) — used for symbols in the statusbar widget

 ## Usage